ArtLiathain/ComputerVisionProject/documentation.typ

 These were selected based on earlier tests and served as a baseline for all future tests

 == Ablation studies
-The goal of the ablation study was to identify if there was a correlation between parameter count and performance and waht combination of cascading models produce the best results.
+The goal of the ablation study was to identify if there was a correlation between parameter count and performance and what combination of cascading models produce the best results.

-To conduct fair tests the only features that were altered between tests were, the models used in the cascasing Ex from diffusion -> resnet ->  vit to dae -> pixel shuffle -> vit, and the number of hidden channels in each stage going from 256 to 128.
+To conduct fair tests the only features that were altered between tests were, the models used in the cascading Ex from diffusion -> resnet ->  vit to dae -> pixel shuffle -> vit.
-These were selected to allow a diverse range of models to be tested and to explore the correlation between parameter count and models when different cascades were introduced.
+These were selected to allow a diverse range of models to be tested and to explore the correlation between parameter count and models between different cascades.

 == Evaluation metrics